+Our first dog that I can remember was a Whippet mix I got to name when I was four.
+Pedal Flower Pup Gullion may have been the most foolish dog to ever live.
+Once on a hiking trip, she leaped off a cliff when she couldn’t figure out how to get from the people at the top of the cliff to those of us below.
 Dad’s friend, Nelson, saved the day with a fireman’s carry that took the falling dog’s momentum and launched her into the river where she splashed down safely.
 It remains the single most impressive athletic feat I’ve ever seen performed.

-A lot of people bring their dogs on vacation.
-However, we usually just asked someone to look after them a bit.
+Through the years we had many others.
+But I’ve never had a dog I felt comfortable taking out around people.
+A lot of people, of course, do bring their dogs on vacation.
+However, we usually just ask someone to look after them a bit.
 Check on them.
-Make sure they had food and water.
+Make sure they have food and water.

 Bringing your dog on vacation

+Other people prefer the services of a kennel, a pet sitter or doggy daycare.
+But for some, that’s not an option or they just prefer to travel with their fur babies.
 Of course, that takes extra planning on the road: Is it a pet-friendly hotel?
 Are there pet-friendly cabins?
 Where are the pet-friendly attractions?
 Can we take our pet to the mountains or Cades Cove?

 Only two hiking trails in the Great Smoky Mountains National Park allow pets; the Gatlinburg Trail near the Sugarlands Visitor Center and the Oconaluftee River Trail near the Oconaluftee Visitor Center.
 Pets are prohibited on all other trails.